bburns/pkm-reviews/reviews/emacs.md

 Emacs is a general-purpose text editor built around a Lisp environment.

+# Slogan

+> An extensible, customizable, free/libre text editor - and more.

 # Screenshots

 <!-- get better ones, upload somewhere -->